BojammaThimmaiah/-Olympics-Data-Analysis/README.md

 # -Olympics-Data-Analysis
+This repository is having all the codes used in Python for AIML internship by Elite Techno Groups.

 This is the Summer Olympics Data Analysis assignment.
 Here i have solved the questions using dataframe functions.
 Analysis is made easy to understand by using graphs.